 Howard is a medium-sized village located in the state of Wisconsin.
-With a population of 20,177 people and three constituent neighborhoods, Howard is the 45th largest community in Wisconsin.
+With a population of 20,229 people and four constituent neighborhoods, Howard is the 41st largest community in Wisconsin.

 The people who call Howard home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Howard residents report their race to be White, followed by Asian.
-Important ancestries of people in Howard include German, Polish, Irish, Belgian, and English.
+The greatest number of Howard residents report their race to be White, followed by Native American.
+Important ancestries of people in Howard include German, Polish, Irish, English, and Dutch.

 The most common language spoken in Howard is English.
 Other important languages spoken here include Polish and Spanish.